 Patient Transport Tools

 If you can’t quickly move a patient, you can’t adequately treat them.
 You must have a wide range of transport tools at your disposal.
-At minimum, this includes:
+At a minimum, this includes:

 - Stretchers large enough for even very overweight patients